saonbd1/astro-blog-starter-template/src/content/blog/schema-vs-microformats-markup-guide.md

 ### Assuming valid markup guarantees a rich result

 Syntax validation confirms that the markup can be read.
 It does not guarantee eligibility or display.
-Use the Rich Results Test for technical checks, then monitor the page in Search Console after it is live.[2]
+Use the Rich Results Test for technical checks, then monitor the page in Search Console after it is live.

 ## Final recommendation